Lesson 1- Introduction to PowerPoint in the Classroom

 Lesson 12- Presentation on the Move

 In our final lesson, you'll see how PowerPoint's Package Presentation for CD feature allows you to take your slide show wherever you want!
-You'll also learn how to email a presentation, create a video of your slide show, discover how to upload a slide show to a Web server, and broadcast a slide show in real time.
+You'll also learn how to email a presentation, create a video of your slide show, discover how to upload a slide show to a Web server, and present a slide show online in real time.
 Get ready to share your presentations just about anywhere!